 If you’ve been around here—or around any body-positive dietitian—for more than five minutes, you’ve probably heard of diet culture.

-But if someone asked you to describe to them what diet culture is, would you be able to dish out the details?
+But if someone asked you to describe to them example of diet culture, would you be able to dish out the details?

 A big part of beating this culture is bringing awareness to what it actually is and the dangers of diet culture.

 As an Amazon Associate, I may earn from qualifying purchases.

 Table of contents